 Debug Info Agent™ is an exclusive SmartBear technology, which provides practically the same access to the elements of Open Applications (objects, methods, properties, fields) as is supplied by the integrated debugger of the development tool used to compile the application.
 The Agent has access to public, protected and private elements.

-When an Open Application created in one of the mentioned IDEs is compiled with external debug information, TestComplete will detect the presence of this information at runtime and launch the Agent as an interpreter to examine application elements, either through the Object Browser or from a script.
+When an Open Application created in one of the mentioned IDEs is compiled with external debug information, TestComplete will detect the presence of this information at runtime and launch the Agent.
+The Agent will act as an interpreter enabling you to examine application elements, either through the Object Browser or from tests.
 For more details, see About Open Applications.

 Using the Agent has the following specifics: